 How much insurance am I required to maintain on my vehicle?

-Per your loan or lease contract, proper insurance coverage must be maintained throughout the loan or lease even if the vehicle is not being driven.
+Per your contract, proper insurance coverage must be maintained throughout the loan or lease even if the vehicle is not being driven.
 For more information about insurance requirements, please review your contract.

 What should I do if the vehicle is damaged in an accident and can be repaired (was not deemed a total loss)?

 If your vehicle is damaged for any reason, including an accident, please contact your insurance company as soon as possible.